By Monique Palomares

 Photo of the storming of the Bastille: By Jean-Pierre Houël — Bibliothèque nationale de France (1789).

 This article was posted on Monday, November 25th, 2019 at 9:25 pm and is filed under Bastille Day, Countries & Cultures, France, French, Holidays Around the World, Languages, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply